ATLAS: Me, the Combatant, and Him, the Hero

 "About damn time," Cas muttered, shaking his head.
 "Let's grab what we came for and get the hell out of here before any more trouble shows up."

 "About that.
-I don't want to rain on your parade here, but, uh, I'm getting some... uh... concerning contacts here," Roy said sheepishly.
+I don't want to rain on your parade, but I'm getting some... uh... concerning contacts here," Roy said sheepishly.
 Roy, who'd been desperate to blow their cover for the last half-hour, was sounding sheepish.
 Something really was wrong.

 "Where?
 I don't see anything."
 Calli checked her own sensors, but nothing came up.